MateuszKapusta/Kruh/README.md

 # Kruh
-WPF test application for PRISM library
+A Simple WPF application to test the Prism library